Ladvien/ladvien.github.io/_posts/1900-08-12-eeg-record-remote-storage.md

 This should silence the warning and make your project error free.
 Go ahead and hit `Play` button and let it compile to the simulator (we aren't testing the Bluetooth, so it's ok).
 Everything should compile correctly, if not, just let me know the specifics of your problems in the comments.

-### Step 1.5: Internal Workspace Setup
+### Step 1.5: Enable Secure HTTP Request
-There are still a few tweaks we need to make to the Xcode workspace to get everything work.
+There are still a few tweaks we need to make to the Xcode workspace to get everything working.

 First, open the `ViewController.swift` file and add `import Alamofire` right below `import UIKit`.
 If auto-complete lists Alamofire as an option you know the workspace is detecting its presence.
 Good deal.